European casinos

 Odd Formats in European Bookmakers

-How odds are working_Odds in European sportsbooks take 3 formats.
-We briefly discuss them below.
+How odds are working_Odds in European sportsbooks can be put into three categories.
+Let’s take a closer look at them below:

 Decimal odds